Confucii/library/README.md

 # Library

 Odin project library.
 The purpose of this project is to study the concepts of objects and their usage in web-pages.
 This is done by creating a simple library that can be manipulated through page via client-side JS.
+UPD (29.05.23): Added Firestore as an experiment to add data saving across sessions.

 ## [Live Demo](https://confucii.github.io/library/)